 3.1 All staff

-Staff at Witham St Hughs Academy who work directly with children are expected to read at least part 1 of Keeping Children Safe in Education (KCSIE) and sign a declaration at the beginning of each academic year to say that they have reviewed the guidance.
+Staff at Witham St Hughs Academy who work directly with children must read at least part 1 of Keeping Children Safe in Education (KCSIE) and sign a declaration at the beginning of each academic year to say that they have reviewed the guidance.
 Additionally, staff will adhere to supporting the aims of the policy as identified on page 5.

 All staff will: